Carol52x/formulaStats/README.md

 Some data (particularly which are sourced from Jolpica/Ergast API) take a day or two after the race to update, while data sourced from fastf1 usually updates in about an hour after the given session ends.
 It is recommended to use `/generate-cache` for a particular F1 session to accelerate the plotting commands as some of them take a while to complete.
 Some commands have a limited set of parameters to choose from due to the limitations of the aforementioned data sources.
 There are also some inherent inaccuracies (which probably do not have a quick fix solution at the moment) with the way some particular data is calculated and therfore, will be mentioned in the embed footer, if any.

 `/quiz` can only work after issuing `/quizsetup` and following the prompts, by an admin in the server.
 Same goes for `/silent-mode` as mentioned previously.
+Please note `/quiz` requires media permissions in the channel it is supposed to send a quiz in.

 Potential bugs can be reported via opening an issue on this repository or DMing `carol520` on discord.